What Paperwork Do I Need to Sell My Car Privately?

 When you list your car for sale on PrivateAuto, you get state-specific documents that you can complete and sign using the PrivateAuto app.

 Your listing comes with other great benefits as well, like a secure communications platform, the ability to easily manage offers, a printable window brochure, a test drive scheduler, and more.
-Plus, you get free tips for selling and buying vehicles privately in your state.
+Plus, you get free tips for private-party car transactions in your state.

 Selling Your Vehicle Online Has Never Been Easier